 Here is a test to help you evaluate your students' ability to summarize.
 Students read a long passage about Johannes Gutenberg and highlight important information in the text.
 Then they summarize each paragraph, answer multiple-choice questions, and create extended responses.

-This is the button to show <a href=the answers for Summarizing Test.
+the answers for Summarizing Test.
 Press this button and the preview of Summarizing Test will turn into the answer key." />

 R.2 - Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas.